-The Eastern City District Plan (district plan) has set a 20-year strategic target for housing and employment growth within the district, including a 2036 target of 157,500 dwellings and a short-term (5 years) housing target of 46,550 new dwellings.
+The district plan has set a 20-year strategic target for housing and employment growth within the district, including a 2036 target of 157,500 dwellings and a short-term (5 years) housing target of 46,550 new dwellings.
 In the City of Sydney LGA, 18,300 dwellings are to be delivered.

-The district plan encourages councils to develop local housing strategies and actions to address the range of housing needs in their LGAs, including affordable housing.
+The district plan requires councils to develop local housing strategies and actions to address the range of housing needs in their LGAs, including affordable housing.

-The district plan nominates an affordable rental housing target of five to 10 percent, subject to viability, in urban renewal and land release areas, noting that the application of the target should not prejudice other approaches to secure affordable housing in areas outside of urban renewal and land release areas.
+The district plan nominates an affordable rental housing target of five to 10 per cent, subject to viability, in urban renewal and land release areas, noting that the application of the target should not prejudice other approaches to secure affordable housing in areas outside of urban renewal and land release areas.
 A critical focus of the plan is that any mechanism that is introduced to secure affordable housing should be cognisant of the impact on development viability.